-8.4 How do people commit suicide in Kent?
+9.4 How do people commit suicide in Kent?

 The majority of deaths due to suicide are a result of hanging.
 Men usually use this method.
-The next most used method is falling from a high point or throwing oneself onto rail tracks or in front of traffic.
-Amongst women the most used method is poisoning (pills or other substances), however more recent reports from national data shows that women are now using more aggressive methods of suicide.
+The next most used method is falling from a high point or throwing self onto rail tracks or traffic.
+Amongst women the most used method is poisoning (pills or other substances), however more recent reports from national data shows that women are using more aggressive methods of suicide.

-8.5 Where are the hot spots in Kent for suicides?
+9.5 Where are the hot spots in Kent for suicides?

 Due to relatively small numbers of people committing suicides in each Kent district the hot spot areas can fluctuate year on year.
-The highest number of people committing suicide in 2012 were from Dover district, where there were 17 deaths.
-When converted into rates (so that population size is accounted for) it is Dover and Thanet that are the hot spots for men and Gravesham, Tonbridge & Malling and Tunbridge Wells for women (figure 65) as their rates are above that of the England average.
+The highest number of people committing suicide in 2012 were from Dover District, where there were 17 deaths.
+When converted into rates (so that population size is accounted for) it is Dover and Thanet that are the hot spots for men and Gravesham, Tonbridge & Malling and Tunbridge Wells for women (figure 3) as their rates are above that of the England average.